NiclasDimitriadis/RingBufferRange/README.md

 `struct RingBufferRange`
 - `ContentType`: type that will be enqueued
 - type constaints ensure that queue elements can be default constructed when the queue object is constructed, (nothrow) copy assigned when an element is enqueued and (nothrow) copy constructed when it's dequeued
-- `length`: max number of element the queue can contain, determines the size of the ring buffer
+- `length`: max number of elements the queue can contain, determines the size of the ring buffer
 - constrained to powers of two to prevent costly modulus operations when computing indices in ring buffer

 ### relevant members and interfaces